AmitPress/sentiment-analyzer-api/readme.md

 ## Sentiment Analysis API
-This is an inference engine that exposes an API endpoint which can be used to classify/analyze different sentiments from raw texts.
+This is an inference engine that exposes API endpoints which can be used to classify/analyze different sentiments from raw texts.

 #### How to start
 First of all, make sure all the dependencies are installed.
-To do that, make a `virtual environment` by executing the following command `python -m venv venv` Now to switch into the environment, if you're using windows then execute the command `.\venv\Scripts\activate` or if you're on linux, then try `source venv/bin/activate`.
+To do that, make a `virtual environment` by executing the following command `python -m venv venv` Now to switch into the environment, if you're using windows then execute the command `.\venv\Scripts\activate` or if you're on linux or using git bash, then try `source venv/bin/activate`.

 After doing this, run `pip install -r requirements.txt`.
 With this command all the required dependencies will be installed.
 Be patient, it will take some time though.

-**Using the app**
+**Using the app:**
 To use the application in the local machine run `python app.py`.
 Then you can click on the link shown in the terminal to access the application with the url in the browser.
 You can now check the app with applications like `curl` or you can go with modern gui applications like `postman`.